 In dwellings with one to five rooms, households with two or more persons without a migration background always have more square metres per occupant than households with a migration background and mixed households.
 This difference reaches a maximum of 10m2 in dwellings with four rooms.
 For dwellings with six rooms or more, however, the number of square metres is almost the same for households with and without a migration background (1m2 difference).

 In the cantons, the average relative differences varies little for single-person households between the population without and with a migration background.
-The lowest ratio is found in Geneva (73m2 compared with 68m2).
-The largest is found in Appenzell Innerrhoden (96m2 compared with 70m2).
+The lowest ratio is found in Geneva (73m2 compared with 67m2, i.e. 1.1:1).
+The largest is found in Appenzell Innerrhoden (94m2 compared with 70m2, i.e. 1.3:1).

-In households comprising two or more persons, the largest relative differences between households without and with a migration background are seen in the cantons of St. Gallen, Glarus, Fribourg and Aargau (ratio of around 1.5 to 1).
-Conversely, they are particularly low in the cantons of Zug, Geneva, Nidwald and Ticino (ratio of around 1.2 to 1).
-Mixed households, on average, have a little more living surface than households with a migration background in all cantons with the exception of Geneva (30m2 for households with a migration background compared with 28m2 for mixed households).
+In households comprising two or more persons, the largest relative differences between households with and without a migration background are seen in the cantons of Solothurn and Glarus (ratio of around 1.6 respectively 1.5 to 1).
+Conversely, they are particularly low in the cantons of Nidwalden and Ticino (ratio of around 1.2 to 1).
+Mixed households, on average, have more of living surface than households with a migration background in all cantons with the exception of Zug, Ticino and Geneva.

 Average living surface per occupant in square metres in occupied dwelling.
 Total square metres of living surface divided by total occupants in occupied dwellings.